renanz/ccc504-lab-3/README.md

 ## redux-saga exercise

 The goal of this exercise is to learn redux-saga.
-There are thousands of tutorials online but there's no better way to learn than hacking it yourself.
+T

 ## Requirements
 You need to be comfortable writing JavaScript (ES6: Module system, class, destructuring assignment).